tarbell-project/tarbell/tarbell/docs/tutorial.rst

 .. note::

-To start creating pages, you'll need a text editor. (`Notepad++ <http://notepad-plus-plus.org/download/v6.6.1.html>`_ is a good starter editor for Windows, while `TextWrangler <http://www.barebones.com/products/textwrangler/>`_ is a good one for Macs.)
+To start creating pages, you'll need a text editor. (`TextWrangler <http://www.barebones.com/products/textwrangler/>`_ is a good text editor.)

 Look at your page in the browser again and notice the headline matches what's in your Google spreadsheet under the *value* column with the *key* "headline".